HectorRguez/autoMask/README.md

 # autoMask
 This repository provides an automatic tool to design photolithography masks in a *.cif* format for the fabrication of Microelectrode Arrays (MEAs).
 Furthermore, it provides a complete framework for *.cif* file visualization and generation.

+Optimizing MEA design involves a thorough design space exploration.
+The large number of parameters requires multiple iterations of the designs and fabrication processes.
+The goal of this project is to facilitate this process by **automating the design step**.
+MEAs are repetitive and, usually, symmetrical.
+Thus, providing designs after selecting a few distances results in excellent time savings.

+Multiple designs, which will also be called *chips*, can fit in a single silicon wafer.
+However, this can dramatically increase the number of polygons that compose each mask.
+The already available mask design solutions, such as [CleWin 4.0]() are unable to handle this increased complexity, especially when visualizing the complete mask.
+This software cashes the corresponding vectorial image to visualize the masks without requiring large amounts of resources.
+The goal is to be able to provide a complete picture of the to be manufactured mask, which can be zoomed in or out and panned in a responsive manner.

 <div align="center">
     <img src="https://github.com/hector/autoMask/main/docs/mask_example.png" width="400">
 </div>